cncf/tag-security/assessments/guide/security-reviewer.md

 - SIG-Security chairs and assessment leads could intentionally or unintentionally limit the participation of an individual unfairly by asserting conflict of interest
 - Security reviews being stalled while groups belabor on who should be allowed to participate

-The conflicts of interest lie on a spectrum, and are classified into hard and soft conflicts.
+The conflicts of interest lie on a spectrum, and are classified into hard and soft conflicts:
-Hard conflicts makes a reviewer ineligible to review a project.
+* Hard conflicts make a reviewer ineligible to review a project.
-A soft conflict allows a reviewer to review a project, but not as a [project lead](./project-lead.md).
+* A soft conflict allows a reviewer to review a project, but not as a [project lead](./project-lead.md).
+* Soft conflicts are expected for some reviewers, and therefore are fine as long as the review team includes enough different perspectives to ensure a balanced assessment.

-A reviewer with a soft conflict is required to document the nature of the conflict in the security assessment documentation.
-It is the responsibility of the security reviewer to make known his/her own conflict of interests.
+A reviewer with a any conflict or potential conflect is required to document the nature of the conflict when volunteering as a reviewer, or at any time as they become aware of a potential conflict.
+It is the responsibility of the security reviewer to make known his/her own conflict of interests and ensure that their declaration has been reviewed and approved by lead security reviewer.

-For each project, 2 SIG-Security chairs must sign off on the conflicts presented to them that the assessment lead has no conflicts, and reviewers have no hard conflicts.
+The lead security reviewer has the responsibility of ensuring a balanced review, and as part of that before kicking off the assessment must:
+* check that all reviewers have conflict-of-interest declarations
+* make their declaration of any potential conflict-of-interest (or lack thereof)
+* ask clarifying questions, if needed
+* assert that:
+  1. they have reviewed all conflict-of-interest declarations;
+  2. there are no hard-conflicts;
+  4. they believe that the review team is able to provide a balanced and fair    assessment

+Update the above assertion if a new conflict-of-interest becomes known during the course of the assessment.

+The Security Assessment Facilitator or a SIG-Security chair must review the Lead Security Reviewer conflict-of-interest assertion.

+If there any conflicts are presented, then 2 SIG-Security chairs must approve the security review team.
 Reasons for accepting and rejecting conflicts should be documented.

 Below are classifications of hard/soft conflicts.